 If you’re trying to learn Arabic or even just thinking about it, read this book first!
 In this travelogue through the four countries in the Middle East and North Africa, O’Neill tries to pick up her Arabic studies where she left oft.
 After years of living in New York, though, she found that she had forgotten (or perhaps misplaced) much of the Arabic she had learned while in Egypt.
 Understanding this difference between studying “Modern Standard Arabic,” confusingly the type of Arabic everyone studies yet nobody really uses, O’Neill delves into country-specific Arabics, becoming more comfortable… until, that is, she arrives to Fez, Morocco.

 If you are interested in learning Moroccan Arabic, I haven’t found a better written resource than the guide that the Peace Corp publishes.
 As a word of warning: even for those with an ability to pick-up languages, this can be difficult under taking.
 It’s maybe best to work on a few common phrases first before delving into the intricacies of holding a more elaborate conversation.
 You can download Moroccan Arabic free.
 Just click on the title above.

 About the Author

 Written by Morocco expert, award-winning author and photographer Lucas Peters.
-He is the writer and photographer of the popular guidebook Moon Morocco as well as the editor of our award-winning blog.
+After spending years traveling to the distant corners of Morocco and writing about his adventures, he penned the best-selling guidebook Moon Morocco as well as Marrakesh and Beyond.
 He lives in Tangier with his wife and son.
 Once upon a time, he was also a university professor who taught a course on Moroccan Literature.